 Here is a cause and effect diagram (also known as Ishikawa diagram or fishbone diagram) about the causes of lab result delay.
 The reasons are categorized in the 6M method.
 You can download and use it directly.

 - Attached and movable text boxes enable easy information input and edition.

-- Easy adding and deleting of branches for the attached connection points.
+- It is easy to add and delete branches for the attached connection point.

 Cause and Effect Diagram Software

 The above example is created with EdrawMax - an easy-to-use cause and effect diagram maker.
 It offers an easy way to generate cause and effect diagrams to systematically review factors that affect or contribute to a given problem or effect.
 Simply open a template and add shapes from the library.
 The software is also accompanied by a set of editing tools for resizing, rotating, grouping, alignment and distribution, which greatly simplify the drawing process.
 The flexible and interactive presentation can be gained aided by the function supporting modification in full-screen mode.

 EdrawMax: a swiss knife for all your diagramming need

 - Effortlessly create over 280 types of diagrams.

 - Provide various templates & symbols to match your needs.

 - Drag and drop interface and easy to use.